 My friend Ruth told me about her amazing Denali flightseeing experience over the mountains of Denali National Park and I knew it would be the best way for me to see the great mountain other than by hiking Denali.
 Maybe it was time to overcome my fear of flying.

 The small frontier town of Talkeetna, Alaska is where the majority of scenic Denali flights leave from, and I was already going to be passing through there on my way back down to Anchorage from Denali National Park.
 Perfect.

 I decided to wait until I got to Talkeetna to book it.
 I would leave it up to the weather gods to decide if my Alaska experiences would include a Denali Flightseeing tour.
 If it was wet and cloudy I wouldn’t go, but if it wasn’t – well, then I promised myself that I would do it.

-I arrived into a sunny Talkeetna Alaska on a morning bus from Denali National Park.
+I arrived in a sunny Talkeetna Alaska on a morning bus from Denali National Park.
 After checking into the Talkeetna hostel, I went for a walk into town.
-On the way I saw Talkeetna Air Taxi and went in to enquire about flightseeing Denali.
+On the way, I saw Talkeetna Air Taxi and went in to enquire about flightseeing Denali.

 After a quick look around in town I was back at the Talkeetna Air Taxi office, sitting in the sun on the deck watching planes take off while I waited for my flight to board.
 Even dosed up on valium, I was nervous as hell.
 A million butterflies had taken up residence in my stomach.

 Flightseeing Denali with Talkeetna Air Taxi